statsmodels/statsmodels/docs/source/tsa.rst

 - vector_ar, var : vector autoregressive process (VAR) and vector error correction models, estimation, impulse response analysis, forecast error variance decompositions, and data visualization tools.
 See the :ref:`vector_ar documentation <var>`.
-- kalmanf : estimation classes for ARMA and other models with exact MLE using Kalman Filter
 - arma_process : properties of arma processes with given parameters, this includes tools to convert between ARMA, MA and AR representation as well as acf, pacf, spectral density, impulse response function and similar